DennisHeimbigner/netcdf-c/docs/nczarr.md

 The NCZarr storage format is almost identical to that of the the standard Zarr format.
 The data model differs as follows.

-1. Zarr only supports anonymous dimensions -- NCZarr supports only shared (named) dimensions (but can read anonymous dimensions).
+1. Zarr only supports anonymous dimensions -- NCZarr supports only shared (named) dimensions, but can read anonymous dimensions by assigning special names to the anonymous dimensions.
 2. Zarr attributes are untyped -- or perhaps more correctly characterized as of type string (in "JSON" format).
+NCZarr supports typing of attributes.
 3. Zarr does not explicitly support unlimited dimensions -- NCZarr does support them.

 ## Storage Medium

 Consider both NCZarr and Zarr, and assume S3 notions of bucket and object.
-In both systems, Groups and Variables (Array in Zarr) map to S3 objects.
+In both systems, Groups and Variables (aka Arrays in Zarr) map to S3 objects.
 Containment is modeled using the fact that the dataset's key is a prefix of the variable's key.
 So for example, if variable _v1_ is contained in top level group g1 -- _/g1 -- then the key for _v1_ is _/g1/v_.
-Additional meta-data information is stored in special objects whose name start with ".z".
+Additional meta-data information is stored in special objects whose name start with ".z" (V2) or "zarr.json" (V3).

 In Zarr Version 2, the following special objects exist.
 1. Information about a group is kept in a special object named _.zgroup_;